karllhughes/personal-blog-5/_posts/2023-06-30-ai-content-marketing.md

   - Growth
 ---

-You can't spend 10 minutes on the internet without hearing about AI, and yes, I realize that this newsletter is now part of the problem. 🤦‍♂️
+You can't spend 10 minutes on the internet without hearing about AI, and yes, I realize that this blog post is now part of the problem. 🤦‍♂️

 That said, people keep asking me what it's going to do for content marketing.
 Being that I own two marketing agencies now, it's something that I'm thinking about a lot, so I figured I would go ahead and share some of my thoughts here.